stevejiachen/Prince-Theatre/README.md

 ### trade-offs
 1. Due to time limit, there isn't much unit/e2e test available for the code challenge
-2. Frontend could also add a retry(auto & manual) when error occurs
-3. Some caching could add to backend(eg Redis) for movie catalogue or movie detail if price not changing frequently
+2. Some caching could add to backend(eg Redis) for movie catalogue or movie detail if price not changing frequently
-4. error handling for frontend
+3. more interactive error handling for frontend
-5. make the UI more visual attractive
+4. make the UI visual attractive
-6. prop-types checking for frontend